vagabond6174/WakaDash/README.md

 ## WakaDash

-**WakaDash** - a tool that fetches your weekly [WakaTime](https://wakatime.com/) coding statistics and generates a clean horizontal bar chart (`lang_stats.svg`).
+Tool that fetches your weekly [WakaTime](https://wakatime.com/) coding statistics and generates a charts (`lang_stats.svg`).
 You can embed this visual breakdown anywhere - from your GitHub profile README to a personal portfolio.

 <p align="center">